 “It’s not what I wanted.”

 “I don’t think I need all of that.”

 “It’s just too expensive.”

 After connecting those situations back to the original sales conversation, it was immediately clear those same customers voiced plenty of price-based hesitation.
 Telling organizations would likely see such a connection and conclude reps were too aggressive in continuing to sell.
 But this Tethr customer – a true listening organization – recognized the real, long-term fix was not something they directly controlled but nonetheless would continue to face.
 Root-causing the hesitation surfaced a more nuanced situation.
 Customers were actually confused about a pricing plan with too much variation and too many options.
 Only after sharing that insight with the product team – and working together to land at a plan clear for reps and customers alike – did this company reduce early cancelations in a sustainable way.

 More than ever before, the perceived quality of the customer experience is influenced by experiences we don’t control.

-We live in an omni-channel world where – in one single day – a customer might interact with a company’s email marketing message, chat with a bot, speak to a customer service agent, and purchase a bundle of goods on the website.
-In fact, in the process of finalizing that purchase, that same customer may flip over to three other tabs – maybe their bank to check funds, Amazon to compare prices, and Yelp to read reviews – before hopping back to the original site.
-They might further search for a new app that delivers portions of what you sell but in an a la carte fashion.
-You’re a consumer products company but your customers now compare your experience – side by side, interchangeably – with banks, tech companies, startup apps and anything else just a click away.
+We live in an omni-channel world where – in one single day – a customer might interact with a company’s email marketing message, chat with a bot, speak to a customer service agent and purchase a bundle of goods on the website.
+That same customer may flip over to three other tabs – maybe their bank to check funds, Amazon to compare prices and Yelp to read reviews – before hopping back to the original site.
+You’re a consumer products company but your customers now compare your experience – side by side, – with banks, tech companies, startup apps and anything else just a click away.

-Same here, in other words, means an ongoing experience competition.
-Searching for pain results in boxing out competitors and customers so loyal they never even consider looking at your bill much less that enticing free trial.
+Customer experience management is an ongoing process.
+Searching for pain results in boxing out competitors and customers so loyal they never even consider looking at your bill much less that enticing free trial